Modu

 It was launched in Israel in June 2009.

 The headquartered of Modu was in Kfar Saba and it had over 130 employees.
 Engadget reported that Modu would cease operations in February 2011 as it attempted to pay back debts and salaries owed to its workers.

 In mid-May 2011, Google acquired several Modu Mobile patents for $4.9 million.
 In 2013, Google-owned Motorola announced it was developing a modular phone called Project Ara.

-Core: The modu 1 Phone

-The Modu 1 phone contains 2GB of internal memory and a music player.